OpenRiC Mapping Specification

 6.2 Actor → rico:Agent hierarchy

-Selected from the ISAAR(CPF) type of entity term:
+Selected from the ISAAR(CPF) type of entity term, extended with mechanism for software systems that perform provenance-significant activities (see §10):

 | Source actor type | RiC class |